tusharnankani/Swadeshi/README.md

 ![10](https://user-images.githubusercontent.com/61280281/86548657-d46b8700-bf5a-11ea-84a3-0fc5b3dfd806.png)

-### Simply, pressing the tick icon, if the order is delievered, the wholesaler can update it for himself and the farmers.
+### Simply, pressing the tick icon, if the order is delivered, the wholesaler can update it for himself and the farmers.

 ![11](https://user-images.githubusercontent.com/61280281/86548665-da616800-bf5a-11ea-9b33-a22c2c2a1ba8.png)

-### Both the Farmer's and the Wholesaler's numbers will be provided on the portals and how the transactions will take place can be discussed over call, according to one's convinience.
+### Both the Farmer's and the Wholesaler's numbers will be provided on the portals and how the transactions will take place can be discussed over call, according to one's convenience.

-# *Contact Page* - Simple and User-frinedly:
+# *Contact Page* - Simple and User-friendly:
 * **24 X 7 Helpline Service Center**
 * **[Videos](https://github.com/tusharnankani/Swadeshi/tree/master/frontend/videos) in Hindi explaining working of site to help both, the farmers and the wholesalers.**
-* **Added FAQs, in hindi and english**
+* **Added FAQs, in Hindi and English**

 ![12](https://user-images.githubusercontent.com/61280281/86548673-e1887600-bf5a-11ea-9fca-7104ec9d52f4.png)
 ![13](https://user-images.githubusercontent.com/61280281/86548675-e3523980-bf5a-11ea-87bf-feaf419a03c7.png)